sharife/goldenthread-v2/site/content/programs/_index.md

       to develop work about the Middle East.
 Since its launch in 2011, many New Threads plays and playwrights have continued on to receive mainstage productions.
+  - cta: Learn more
+    heading: New Play Development
+    imageUrl: /img/hero-ftp-fifthstring.jpg
+    link: /programs/new-plays
+    text: "Golden Thread ensures the discovery and development of new playwrights and plays through four distinct programs: _Middle East America, Kimia_, _Islam 101_, and _New Threads Staged Reading Series_."
 ---
 Golden Thread has been a pioneer in the field of Middle Eastern American theatre and has a long track record of producing world premieres and collaboratively developing original plays.
 Our programming consists of productions of new full-length plays; the [**ReOrient Festival**](https://golden-thread.netlify.com/programs/reorient/) of short plays; special community outreach events such as [**What do the Women Say?**](https://golden-thread.netlify.com/programs/what-do-the-women-say/); and the [**Fairytale Players**](/programs/fairytale-players), a dynamic touring ensemble that performs family shows at schools, libraries and festivals.